-To master the material in EE 302, it will be important for you to have a strong working knowledge of pre-calculuslevel mathematics and high-school-level physics.
-In addition, you are required to have completed or be concurrently enrolled in M 408C (Differential and Integral Calculus) or its equivalent; however, M 408D (Sequences, Series, and Multivariable Calculus) is recommended.
+To master the material in EE 302, it will be important for you to have a strong working knowledge of pre-calculus-level mathematics and high-school-level physics.
+In addition, you are required to have completed or be concurrently enrolled in M 408C (Differential and Integral Calculus) or its equivalent.